Libra-RCNN

 3. Objective level.

-They basically are 3 corresponding major components of a detection model: feature extraction, region proposals, and predictors.
-Based on such categorization, they propose the following improvements:
+These correspond to the three major components of a detection model: feature extraction, region proposals, and predictors.
+Building on this categorization, the authors propose the following improvements:

 1. IoU-balanced sampling.